Religious Education Program Summary by Age Group

 The curriculum helps young people apply these values to their behavior and provides them with information and skills they can use throughout their lives.
 The OWL program includes a comprehensive parent orientation, and parent permission is required for young people to participate in this class.

-This year (2020/2021), given COVID-19, the OWL program is not being offered.
-But please reach out if you and/or your child are interested in participating in future sessions.
+Please reach out if you and/or your child are interested in participating in future sessions.